Best New York City Christmas Light Tours

 5. Walking tour to see Manhattan's Christmas lights

-Most of the guided walking tours to see Manhattan's Christmas lights start at Rockefeller Center at Christmas, where you will see New York's most famous tree, which is no less than 20 meters tall, has almost 50,000 LED lights and is crowned by a Swarovski star weighing almost 400 kilos.
+Most of the guided walking tours to see Manhattan's Christmas lights start at Rockefeller Center at Christmas, where you can see New York's most famous tree, which is no less than 20 meters tall, has almost 50,000 LED lights and is crowned by a Swarovski star weighing almost 400 kilos.

 After seeing the most famous tree in the U.S., and the skating rink at its feet, the tour will continue along Fifth Avenue, whose shop windows are carefully designed at this time of year.
 From there, the guide will head to the Meatpacking and Greenwich Village neighborhoods and stop at the High Line to enjoy the wonderful views.